blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Fixing LLMs to turn them into AI.md

 So they can be used to convert written ideas to more easily digestible summaries.
 However, they can't be used to infer new information.
 # Support
-While Stallman calls them "bullshit generator", and I think that's true, it's still good to find if you get something useful out of pure bullshit.
+While Stallman calls them "bullshit generator", and I think that's true, it's still good to find if you can get something useful out of pure bullshit.

 > (I went in two division of thought from this; I really have to figure out how to properly represent writings in this thinking pattern XD.
 I'll organize them according to the **"broad divisions of thought"**, and **"the order in which I placed them"**, and according to **"the order in which I wrote the lines"**.
 I don't really remember the order in which I thought the lines XD; I'll also study this condition in [[Representing the Diverse Flow of Thought]])
 ## Division 2 (Science isn't Always Developed Formally)